LoyolaChicagoCS/gradhandbook/source/regulations.rst

 Internships are for 1-6 credits.
 See :ref:`variable_credit_courses`.

-Download, read, print, and fill out the
+Download, *read*, print, and fill out the
 `MOU Form <https://luc.box.com/s/hvc5ix6wel50g4z2z53v>`_.
+Please read this carefully before asking questions of the GPD.
 It contains a description of the details of your academic requirements for the course.
 You will also need your job supervisor's signature.
 Get the finished form to the GPD, so we can register you for the course for the proper number of credits.
 The form can be scanned and emailed or turn in paper to the